siddhant1/get-that-issue/README.md

 - Git
 - Node > 8.10.0

+## Add you project
+1. Go to src/data/projects.js.
+2. Add your project's name , and search query (good first issue/first timers etc)
+3. Make a pull request

+# How to Contribute

 ## Step 1: Fork this repository

 Fork the project by clicking the Fork button on the top-right hand corner.
 Wait while the repository is being forked.
 All done!